Friday, March 22, 2024

 minors.
 In this research, I examined the following registers, as indicated in the ASFi Inventory N/60.

-151 Sample inventories and reasons revised, 1 Oct.
+151 Sample inventories and revised data, 1 Oct.
 1413 ?
 20 Mar.
 1417

 152 As above for the neighborhoods of Santo Spirito and Santa Croce, 1 Oct.
 1418 ?
 20 Mar.
 1422